-The default setting for hunt groups is broadcast mode.
-Sequential or rotary modes are also available.
+The default setting for Hunt groups is Broadcast.
+Hunt group statistics are available under Usage Metrics on page 337.

 Hunt groups can be used to route calls to a support service such as a Help Line for a software company.
-Specialists dealing with Product A can be in one group, and specialists dealing with Product B can be in another group.
-Incoming calls will hunt for the next available set in the group.
-If no set is available, the call can be placed in a queue or routed to an overflow set.
+Specialists dealing with Product A can be in one group.
+Specialists dealing with Product B can be in another group.
+Incoming calls will target a specific group and hunt for the next available telephone in the group.
+If no telephone is available, the call can be placed in a queue or can be routed to an overflow telephone.

-The Hunt groups subheading in system programming is the area that programming changes are made to the following:
+The Hunt groups subheading in System Prgrming is the area that programming changes are made to the following:

-- members of a group
+- · members of a group

 - member position in a group

 - what lines are assigned to a group

 - how incoming calls are distributed

 - how long the system looks for available agents

 - where a call goes if all agents are busy

 - distinctive ring pattern for a Hunt group